xfra35/f3-multilang/README.md

 This behaviour is called "strict mode" and is enabled by default.

 You can disable it by setting `MULTILANG.strict` to `FALSE`, in which case no error will be thrown.

+## Passthru mode

+When starting a new monolingual project, it may be interesting to keep the dependency to the Multilang plugin while not altering routes, just in case one day the project turns multilingual.

+The `passthru` mode is meant for this situation.
+Set `MULTILANG.passthru` to `TRUE` to enable it.

+When the passthru mode is enabled, the plugin doesn't do much:

+* it reads the `MULTILANG` configuration variable
+* it sets `$f3->LANGUAGE` accordingly to the primary language
+* it leaves the framework routes untouched
+* it provides its usual public methods and properties

 ## API